|Size||4.5-5.7 ft (140-175 cm)|

 Gorillas use sticks to find out how deep a lake or river is.
 They also use wooden planks to get across swampy soil safely.
 Read more about tool use and animal intelligence.

 Among mammals, the gorillas are the biggest animals that build nests.
 They don’t do it for their offspring, which is mostly carried on their backs.
 They build nests to have a nice and cozy place to sleep and rest.
-The nests usually consist of leaves, measure about 1 m in diameter and are newly constructed every day.
+The nests usually consist of leaves, measure about 3.2 feet (1 meter) in diameter and are newly constructed every day.

 Gorillas Have the Largest Eardrum